flyingGH/omnidepth_ros2/README.md

 ## Download model
 We are handing out the the model checkpoint on a per-request basis.
 If you want to deploy it on your robot please fill out this [form](https://forms.gle/2JLW8mkCmrBkLmZw8), and we can get back to you within 24hrs. \
-Place this model at the below location:
+Place this model at the below directory location:
 ```
-~/omnidepth_ros2
+~/omnidepth_ros2/
 ```

 ## Build Docker Image